 Racism continues to be a problem in the U. S. and its effects can be seen clearly in our prisons.
 Five times as many white people are using illegal drugs, yet the incarceration rate for African Americans is 10 times that of Caucasians.
 Moreover, African Americans are being imprisoned at a rate nearly six times higher than white Americans and this is not because they are committing more crimes.

 If everybody knows that there is no difference in the crime rates of African Americans to white Americans, then how can incarceration rates show that there is?
 This question points to the very essence of the problem in our mass incarceration culture in this country: Racism.
-There is no other explanation.

 The reason white people are not being incarcerated at the same rate is because they are white.
 Police target people of color as a regular practice.
 For instance, stop and frisk is a policy that, until recently, the New York City police used at anytime, anywhere.
 The vast majority of people stopped were black and Latino, most of whom were innocent.
 Being a white female, I could walk down the New York streets and be fairly confident that I would not be stopped.
 But if I were an African American female I could be stopped three times in one walk.